pev115/individual_project/DecentralisedStartups/README.md

     * make a design plan
     * refind how I ignored node modules and place it here.
     * Donwload the new version of the ethereum wallet.
+    * Get the geth command for running the noede down
+    * import the packages in version file as libraries

+##Questions:

+* How to connect to node other than typing ``` geth --testnet --verbosity "2" --rpc --rpcapi "eth,net,web3,personal" --rpccorsdomain "http://localhost:3000" console```  ?
+* Can I connect to node just via having the wallet up?
+* Is the above command ok? is it secure?